-Continuing recognition of each specialty board is recommended by the SBRC to the CPME annually based upon review of an annual data report and every three years based upon review of a petition for continuing recognition submitted by the specialty board.
+Continuing recognition of each specialty board is recommended by the SBRC to the CPME annually based upon review of an annual data report (CPME publication 240, Annual Report) and every three years based upon review of a petition for continuing recognition (CPME publication 250, Petition for Continuing Recognition) submitted by the specialty board.
 The SBRC reviews and considers the specialty board's annual data report and petition for continuing recognition based upon the criteria specified in CPME publication 220.

-Although the period of recognition is considered to be ongoing with no specific expiration date, continuing recognition is considered to be premised upon
+Although the period of recognition is considered to be ongoing with no specific expiration date, continuing recognition is considered to be premised upon:

-- (a) the specialty board's success in accomplishing its goals and purposes, - (b) responding to the SBRC requests for information, - (c) fee payment, and - (d) demonstrating ability and competency to continue to satisfy the criteria for recognition.
+- a. the specialty board's success in accomplishing its goals and purposes; - b. responding to the SBRC's requests for information; - c. fee payment; and - d. demonstrating ability and competency to continue to satisfy the criteria for recognition.